Photo: Lacie Hansen

 If he plans to wear a suit, stick with light colors like tan and pale grey.
 Even a black or dark grey suit can look too formal for the occasion.

-If the wedding is on the casual side, leave the suit at home and put him in a blazer with pants instead.
-You might even want to ditch the jacket and style him with a vest that matches his khakis.
+If the wedding is on the casual side, leave the suit at home and style him in a blazer with pants instead.
+You might even want to ditch the jacket and coordinate a vest and khaki pant combo...

 And don’t be afraid to add some fun accessories.
 If you’ve ever wanted to see him in a bow tie, suspenders, or fun socks, now’s your chance to do it!